lmarkley/lmarkley.github.io/_posts/2015-07-11-Nmap-and-other-things.markdown

 To be continued....

 [^keys]: I like to think of SSH keys this way (though it is a gross oversimplification): It's like having a security system that you have the master code for, but there are other codes for other people (computers) that you 'trust' (or have authorized) so that they can get in as well.
 Each of these people (computers) has a unique code (signature) so that you know it is them and not someone else.

+[^progthrow]: *Programming Throwdown* is hosted by Jason Gauci and Patrick Wheeler.
+It is my favorite podcast for several reasons, but mainly because the it is always informative and the hosts have real charisma (albeit a nerdy manifestation of it).
+Here is a link to the Google+ page if you would like more information: https://plus.google.com/communities/103949530542621693799

+[^nmap]: Nmap even has a Python module: `python-nmap`.